 Master the key documents

-There are five documents that show you how your business is performing financially.
+Five documents show you how your business is performing financially.
 When you can read and prepare these documents, you’ll be able to make better decisions and improve your business’s financial health.
 The documents you should know include:

-- Cash flow statement: This shows how and where you’re receiving and spending money through your business operations, investing or financing.
+• Cash flow statement: This shows how and where you receive and spend money through your business operations, investing, or financing.

 By understanding these documents, you can begin to see how your company is growing sustainably.